dizzyf00d/dizzyf00d.github.io/_posts/2022-09-07-what-is-linux-swap.md

 ---
 layout: post
-title: What is Linux Swap and When to use it.
+title: What is Linux Swap?
 description: What is Linux Swap and When to use it.
 summary: A blog post to inform users on what Linux Swap is, and when they should use it.
 tags: linux
 ---

-# Why Use Linux Swap?
 Linux Swap is a space on your hard drive that the Linux operating system can use as virtual memory when the system runs out of physical memory (RAM).
 Here are some reasons why you might want to use Linux Swap:

 ## 1. Memory Management